PureAsbestos/Image-palettizer/README.md

 - The ability to dither with 9 common error-diffusion methods
 - The ability to dither with 4 sizes of Bayer matrix (2x2, 3x3, 4x4, 8x8)
 - Integration with [Lospec](https://lospec.com/palette-list) for easy retrieval and use of color palettes
-- The ability to dither using a loaded image as the threshold matrix (this is especially useful for dithering with a blue-noise texture, but any texture can be used) **This has not yet been implemented in the GUI version**
 - The ability to work with large images (note that *extremely* wide images may take up too much RAM)
 - Partial concurrency for faster run time on multi-core systems